 JOPPPAH Editorial Team

 Christiana Rebelle is a perinatal health consultant and researcher dedicated to educating fitness and medical professionals about pre-and peri-natal nutrition, exercise, and behavioral health.
 For nearly 20 years, she was a health coach for pregnant women and new mothers.
 Christiana also wrote extensively on prenatal health and provided seminars and workshops in her community.
 Her doctoral research examined pregnant women's health beliefs and behaviors, emphasizing the inequities and inadequate care that can lead to adverse outcomes for women and children in the South.
 Subsequent analysis looked at the impact of provider counseling on prenatal physical activity and sedentary behavior.
 Christiana is currently developing coursework for medical professionals to improve health literacy and communication between patients and providers.
-On the weekends, she can usually be found outdoors with her wife and two young children.
+On the weekends, she can usually be found outdoors with her wife and three young children.

 Associate Editor: Thomas Verny, MD, DPsych, DHL (Hon), FRCPC, FAPAM